 Popular Tourist Spot

 The beautiful Glensheen Mansion was marred by sadness.
-It was willed by the family to the University of Minnesota Duluth.
+It was willed by the family to the University of Minnesota.
+It is operated by the folks at University of Minnesota Duluth and they do an outstanding job with everything.
 It first opened for tours in the summer of 1979, and has been a main tourist attraction ever since.
 It’s open every day in the summer and early fall, but only on weekends in the offseason.
+You can even get married here!
+It’s really come a long way since 1979.
 The double murder is a drawing card for some tourists, but they are spoken of rarely and only in passing by tour guides, in order to honor the Congdon family.

 The Glensheen Mansion offers various holiday brunches throughout the year, along with special musical events.
 The gardens are overflowing with colorful blooms, so even a walk along the grounds is worth the trip.
 A little known fact is that a movie was filmed in and around the Glensheen Mansion in 1972.
 It starred Patty Duke, and was titled “You’ll Like My Mother”, a psychological thriller.
 It seems a bit eerie since it was filmed before the murders.